Rapid genetic testing provides answers for critically ill babies

 Critically unwell babies with suspected genetic conditions in NSW will now have access to rapid genomic testing under the Australian Genomics Acute Care study.

-The first patient to take part in NSW was recruited last week through Sydney Children’s Hospitals Network, which is contributing $500,000 to the program over two years to assist with the costs of genetic testing.
+The Sydney Children’s Hospitals Network began recruitment last week and will contribute $500,000 to the program over two years to assist with the costs of genetic testing.

 The national program, which is also being piloted in Victoria, Queensland and South Australia, aims to provide genetic testing for up to 250 babies in neonatal paediatric intensive care units within a maximum of five days.

 With detailed planning and organisation with the recruitment sites, the team at NSW Health Pathology, Randwick, led by Clinical Director Associate Professor Michael Buckley, will undertake the genomic testing for babies in NSW selected for expedited results as part of the program.